supdevinci/Cluehub-Playground/03-MemoryForensics-Labs/Labs/README.md

 |Lab 4 | [Obsession](./Lab%204) | Medium |
 |Lab 5 | [Black Tuesday](./Lab%205) | Medium - Hard |
 |Lab 6 | [The Reckoning](./Lab%206) | Hard |

-To aid first-timers to understand how to approach CTF challenges & usage of volatility, please refer [Lab 0](https://github.com/stuxnet999/MemLabs/tree/master/Lab%200) which comes with a elaborate walkthrough & I hope it will be a great way to start MemLabs!

 All the memory dumps are that of a Windows system.